Q. What is Sustainability?

 Q. Should I still get a meal plan through dining services?

-Students has the Sustainability Farm food at their disposal, including for packing lunches, but if students plan to eat meals at campus dining locations, they might consider putting money in their CWA so that they can purchase food.
+Students has the Sustainability Farm food at their disposal, including for packing lunches Students are also given a set amount of money from the program on their CWA card each semester.
+If students plan to eat multiple meals a day at campus dining locations, they might consider putting additional money in their CWA so that they can purchase food.

 Q. What will the experiential learning component be like?